yaml/yaml-spec/spec/1.2.2/spec.md

 ## #.
 Full Length Example

 Below are two full-length examples of YAML.
-On the left is a sample invoice; on the right is a sample log file.
+The first is a sample invoice; the second is a sample log file.

 **Example #.
 Invoice**